diogoff/trackml-100/README.md

 * In a similar way to `routes.py`, the x,y,z position of each hit is brought into a new column named _position_.

-Hits are grouped by _detector id_.
+The (test) hits are grouped by _detector id_.
 For each detector id, we have a list of hit ids, and another list with their corresponding positions.

 `tracks.py` reads `routes.csv` that was created in the previous step.
 It goes through this file line by line, where each line corresponds to a different route.

 The idea is to pick up the (test) hits that are closest to the route being considered.
+For each detector along the route, we calculate the distance between all test hits at that detector and the (mean) _position_ of the route at the same detector.

+The best hits are those that result in the lowest average distance along the route, where this average is calculated by taking into account the (mean) _weight_ associated with each detector along the route.

+have the mean position

-Since routes have been sorted in descending order of particle count, when we get to unique, one-of-a-kind routes that have been traveled by a single particle, we simply discard those routes and stop reading `routes.csv`.
+* Since routes have been sorted in descending order of particle count, when we get to unique, one-of-a-kind routes that have been traveled by a single particle, we simply discard those routes and stop reading `routes.csv`.
 (We take these as untrustworthy, possibly random routes that are not worth considering.
 Anyway, by this point most hits should have been taken up by more trustworthy routes.)

-Also, there is no point in cosidering routes whose weights are all zero, so we skip these routes as well.
+* There is no point in considering routes whose weights are all zero, so we skip these routes as well.

+* Also